List of Johns Hopkins University defunct societies: The final years and legacy

 Although the club was best known for its debauchery, it still produced some of JHU's most accomplished doctors.
-George Hoyt Whipple was a Pithotomist who graduated in 1905 was awarded the Nobel Prize in medicine in 1934.
-Because membership was typically restricted to the upper tiers of third and fourth year medical students, the club also ironically functioned as an honor society.
-Many Pithotomists went to have successful medical careers.
+George Hoyt Whipple was a Pithotomist who graduated in 1905 and was awarded the Nobel Prize in medicine in 1934.
+Because membership was typically restricted to the upper tiers of third and fourth-year medical students, the club also ironically functioned as an honor society.
+Many Pithotomists went on to have successful medical careers.

 In 1980 the Club began a new activity, or more accurately, revived an old one, the Turtle Derby.
-The Turtle Derby was first held in 1931 at the Johns Hopkins Hospital when Colonel Frisby, the hospital doorman, kept a number of box turtles in what was called Frisby Farms.
+The Turtle Derby was first held in 1931 at the Johns Hopkins Hospital when Colonel Frisby, the hospital doorman, kept several box turtles in what was called Frisby Farms.
 The idea occurred to race the turtles, and the Turtle Derby came into being.
 The house staff assumed sponsorship and the Derby became an increasingly extravagant affair and fund-raiser for Baltimore charities.
 Unfortunately, house staff apathy killed the Derby in 1977.
 In September 1979, while dining at the Club, Dr. Henry Siedel, Associate Dean of Student Affairs, suggested that the Pithotomy Club revive the once-popular Derby.
 The Club undertook the project with much enthusiasm.
 The Pithotomy Club sponsored Turtle Derby, with the financial backing from the Hospital and School of Medicine, was held on May 16, 1980.
 Led by Co-chairmen Gary Firestein ('80) and Charles Flexner ('82), the Derby was highly successful.
 Over one hundred turtles entered races and the Pithotomists sold over three hundred T-shirts and countless buttons.
 It provided entertainment for the hospital staff and many children from the Children's Medical and Surgical Center and raised money for good causes.
 The Turtle Derby, which is still going strong, can thus be added to the list of successful Pitotomy Club activities.
-It still continues to this day.
+It continues to this day.

-The beginning of the end came in 1982, when the Pithotomists depicted Dr. Bernadine Healy in a very offensive role.
+The beginning of the end came in 1982 when the Pithotomists depicted Dr. Bernadine Healy in a very offensive role.
 Dr. Healy was highly offended by her portrayal in the show and demanded that the Club be punished and threatened a large lawsuit.
 Although she left the school soon after, the reputation of the club quickly fell.
 That show and the club continue to be an example of sexual harassment in medical schools in many publications.
-The club also lost its house and had to move to less ideal locations, which prevented the day to day interactions which had been pivotal to the club's existence.
+The club also lost its house and had to move to less ideal locations, which prevented the day-to-day interactions that had been pivotal to the club's existence.
 Coupled with the scandal, the club finally closed its doors in 1992.